vmware/vic/doc/user_doc/vic_installation/vch_installer_options.md

 Short name: `--cn`

 A network for container VMs to use for external communication when container developers  run `docker run` or `docker create` with the `--net` option.

+**IMPORTANT**: For security reasons, whenever possible, use separate networks for the container network and the management network.

 To specify a container network, you provide the name of a distributed port group for the container VMs to use, and an optional descriptive name for the container network for use by Docker.
 If you do not specify a descriptive name, Docker uses the vSphere network name.
 If you specify an invalid network name, `vic-machine create` fails and suggests valid networks.